Archive for the ‘Knee Replacement’ Category

 There are two major disadvantages of a unicompartmental knee replacement compared to a total knee replacement.
 The first is that the pain relief is less predictable.
 The knee is a complicated joint – doctors don’t always get it right.
 Also and more importantly there is a strong potential for additional surgery.
 If the healthy parts of a patient’s knee continue to deteriorate after the unicompartmental knee replacement, then a total knee replacement may still be necessary.

 The primary goals of knee replacement surgery, whether it be a total or a unicompartmental replacement are a decrease in pain and an increase in function.
 Why not consider a surgical alternative?
-Bio-Mechanical knee braces (also called unloader knee braces or off-loading knee braces) are designed to relieve pain and increase function in patients with unicompartmental osteoarthritis.
-The perfect candidates for a unicompartmental knee replacement are also the perfect candidates for unloader knee braces!
+Bio-Mechanical knee braces (also called unloading knee braces or off-loading knee braces) are designed to relieve pain and increase function in patients with unicompartmental osteoarthritis.
+The perfect candidates for a unicompartmental knee replacement are also the perfect candidates for knee braces!

 An arthritis knee brace is meant to buy time and post-pone surgery.
 Science published in the Journal of Bone and Joint Surgery proves bio-mechanical knee braces increase function and decrease pain in patients suffering with knee osteoarthritis.